37 Weeks Pregnant: The Countdown Begins

 37 Weeks Pregnant: What to Expect

 If this is your first child, odds are your baby will be post dates—the average first-time pregnancy lasts 41 weeks and one day!
-Only around 5% percent of women give birth on their due dates, which should really be called “due estimates.”
+Only around 5% percent of folks give birth on their due dates, which should really be called “due estimates.”
 Likely, this is no consolation if you’re feeling antsy or you’re being inundated with curious texts and emails from friends and family.

 Almost all care providers will insist on induction if you go past 42 weeks, and many will only let you go to 41 weeks.
 They’ll probably want to see you often during this period and may prescribe a non-stress test and biophysical profile both you and your baby are doing fine.
 This is a non-invasive test to measure fetal movement, your baby’s heart rate and how much amniotic fluid you have.
 Doctors start to worry if the pregnancy extends for too long because the placenta can begin to degrade, your baby can get too big and amniotic fluid can start to run low.